JustDooooIt/GMUI/docs/1.0.0/README.md

 MVVM UI Framework for Godot Engine

 > [English](https://github.com/JustDooooIt/GMUI)&nbsp;&nbsp;&nbsp;[中文文档](https://github.com/JustDooooIt/GMUI/blob/master/README.ZH.md)
-> GMUI Version：1.0.0   &nbsp;&nbsp;&nbsp;&nbsp;Godot版本：4.x
+> GMUI Version：1.0.0   &nbsp;&nbsp;&nbsp;&nbsp;Godot Version：4.x

 ## Quick Start

-### Pre work
+### Pre-work

 1. Install plugins in the godot asset store
-> You can also download the plugin package and manually import it
+> You can also download the plugin `gmui.zip` and manually import it
 2. Open project settings and enable plugins(check box)

 ### The simplest page
-Create a new index.gmui file in the pages folder under the root directory, and then write it to:
+Create a new index.gmui file in the pages folder under the root directory, and then write:

 ```xml

 ```

 Run the project and you will see the blank page you have written.
 That's right, you don't need to write any code, a GMUI project will run!
 The starting point of GMUI is to be as simple as possible, without the need to write any extra code.

->If prompted for the main scene, please select 'addons/gmui/dist/scenes/pages/index. tscn' or the scene file in the corresponding directory
+Your page will be built as a scene in `addons/gmui/dist/scenes/pages/{page_name}.tscn`.
+As such, it can be set as the main scene or used within other scenes.
+This is the same for any other pages you create.

 ### Login interface
 In order to come up with a usable version as soon as possible, GMUI has reused Godot's built-in nodes as components.
 In the future, we will provide more beautiful default components, and we welcome friends from the community to contribute to the component library.
-Next, we will demonstrate through a registration and login interface without actual functionality:
+Next, we will demonstrate through a registration and login interface without actual functionality :

 ```xml
 <Row align="center">